- About Us

 In 1969, Doug returned to Fernie, where he took over Quail Builders Supplies.
 He was dedicated to the business and to the town.
 The business prospered, success based on his extensive knowledge and experience he willingly shared, a broad range of inventory, and long hours.
 He was passionate about the town.
 A long-time Rotarian, he helped initiate and fund civic improvements locally, and he and Wilda opened their doors to exchange students from afar.
 With the Fernie Chamber of Commerce, he volunteered to strengthen commerce.
 With the Salvation Army, he manned the kettle.
 With Knox United Church, he helped maintain the building and the boiler, and kept the books.
 Doug led by example.

 Upon retiring, Doug travelled with Wilda, taking trips around the world.
 Many of their trips were taken with their travelling companions Mary and Spar East.
 Yet there was no place like home.
 Doug always held a fondness for Fernie and for Rosen Lake.
 At his cottage at the “lake”, Doug spent many joyous summers hosting family, entertaining, and tending to his garden.

 Throughout his life, Doug readily “accumulated” friends.
 He had a natural and honest interest in others, was ready to engage in conversation, and shared a joie d’vivre.

-A Memorial Service will be held on Sunday, May 19th at the Knox United Church (time is yet to be determined).
+A Memorial Service will be held on Sunday, May 19th at the Knox United Church at 1:00 PM.
 A reception will follow.